k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/1_POV_Environments/fabric system requirments for POC installation.md

 ## Introduction

 * This document provides information regarding the hardware, software and the operating system requirements for Fabric and TDM proof-of-concept installations.
-* TDM Installation is based on Fabric installations.
+* TDM installation is based on Fabric with the additions of TDM library and PostGres installation.

 ## Execution Server Specifications